kelseykm/vcard4/README.md

 EMAIL;TYPE=work;PREF=1:johnDoe@example.org
 TEL;TYPE=cell:tel:+1 781 555 1212
 TEL;TYPE=home:tel:+1 202 555 1212
-NOTE:John Doe has a long and varied history\, being documented on more police files than anyone else.
+NOTE:John Doe has a long and varied history\, being documented on more poli ce files than anyone else.
 Reports of his death are alas numerous.
 CATEGORIES:Work,Test group
 X-ABUID:5AD380FD-B2DE-4261-BA99-DE1D1DB52FBE\:ABPerson
 END:VCARD

 ```

 * To create a vCard like the one above, you would do the following: